-Laser scar removal comprises one of the most popular and most demanded scar removing techniques nowadays, reason being its non-invasive nature and instant results.
-But like any other procedure, laser scar removal also has some side effects associated with it that every potential candidate should be aware of before committing to the procedure.
+Laser scar removal is one of the most demanded scar removal techniques, thanks to its non-invasive nature and instant results.
+But like any other procedure, laser scar removal also carries the risk of side effects that every potential candidate should be aware of before getting this treatment.

-Skin discoloration: The treated may appear lighter or darker as compared to the surrounding skin, but this will be temporary discoloration.
-Over time when new skin will cover the treated area this difference in color will go away at its own.
-Treating stubborn scars, such as those raised above the surface of skin need a more aggressive laser treatment plan and ultimately increase risk of hyper or hypo-pigmentation.
-People with darker complexion are particularly at a higher risk of suffering from skin discoloration after aggressive laser treatment.
+The treated region may appear lighter or darker than the surrounding skin, but it is usually a temporary discoloration.
+Over time, when the new skin will cover the treated area, this color difference will go away on its own.
+Treating stubborn scars like those raised above the skin’s surface requires a more aggressive laser treatment plan.
+The more intense the laser beam is, the higher the risk of hyper or hypo-pigmentation.

-Blisters and burns: Burns and blisters may also occur on the treated area but this very rare, usually associated carelessness or inexperience of the laser operator.
+Burns and blisters are rare and usually associated with carelessness or inexperience of the laser operator.
 Go for an experienced skin specialist to avoid blistering and crusting.
-If it does happen, use a topical antibiotic on the affected areas and avoid picking at the burns and blisters or you may end up infecting the wounds.
+If it does happen, use a topical antibiotic on the affected areas and avoid picking at the burns and blisters.
+Otherwise, you may end up infecting the wounds.

 It is worth mentioning that almost all side effects of laser scar removal are temporary and should subside in a few days.
 However, not keeping up with the aftercare requirements can worsen those temporary side effects, possibly leading to more persisting complications.

 Importance of Finding a Good Skin Doctor

 Despite all the talk about the safety and efficacy of laser scar removal, the critical point is this treatment is safe only when received from a skilled dermatologist.
 Although advanced laser equipment aims to ensure maximum safety during scar removal, doctors’ prowess is crucial.
 So, be sure to contact only a reputable cosmetic treatment facility.